 note: currently, Event class does not support inheritence.

 In v0.2, compiler will only report wrong decorator.
-Eg.@massage
+Eg.@massage, compiler will only report contract doesn't support @massage decorator.
+(Spelling error)

 @massage({"mutates": false})